hoangduytran/blender-manual/manual/editors/video_sequencer/preview/sidebar.rst

    :View Type: Preview
    :Panel:     :menuselection:`Sidebar --> View tab --> Scene Strip Display`

-It allows you to control how the images of :doc:`Scene Strips </video_editing/edit/montage/strips/scene>` are displayed in the preview.
+Controls how :doc:`Scene Strips </video_editing/edit/montage/strips/scene>`
+are displayed in the preview.

 .. _bpy.types.RenderSettings.sequencer_gl_preview:

 Shading
-   Method for rendering the viewport.
-   See the 3D Viewport's :ref:`view3d-viewport-shading` options.
+   The :ref:`shading mode <view3d-viewport-shading>` to use.

 .. _bpy.types.RenderSettings.use_sequencer_override_scene_strip:

 Override Scene Settings
-   Use the :doc:`Workbench render settings </render/workbench/index>` from the sequencer scene, *not* the Workbench render settings from the source scene.
+   Use the :doc:`Workbench render settings </render/workbench/index>` from the current scene rather than the scenes referenced by the strips.
-   This option is only available, if *Solid* shading is activate.
+   Only available for the *Wireframe* and *Solid* shading modes.

 Annotations